Zorz42/EZCP/README.md

 - have a premade graph generator to make generating graph test cases easier
 - premade array generator
 - more common and useful premade generators
-- (maybe) automatically generate some parts of the statement (time/memory limit, subtasks, samples...)
+- automatically generate some parts of the statement (time/memory limit, subtasks, samples...) and save it to latex
-- (maybe) test if a solution passes exactly the subtasks it was meant to pass (could be a lot of work)
+- test if a solution passes exactly the subtasks it was meant to pass
+- add partial solutions and specify which subtasks it should pass